burtyb/RippleCSVDownloader/README.md

 By default the CSV files are named as below for Graig Fatha and have the following format.

-RippleEnergy-Graig_Fatha-forecast.csv - From "Next 4 days" chart
+RippleEnergy-Graig_Fatha-forecast.csv - From "Next 14 days" chart (or "Next 4 days")
 > \<date forecast made>,\<forecasted date>,\<kWh>,\<savings>

 RippleEnergy-Graig_Fatha-hourly.csv - From "Today chart" includes both forecast which is replaced by actal data as it's updated